SumedhaKar/SumedhaKar/README.md

 # 👋 Hi, I'm Sumedha Kar!

 🎓 **B.Tech in Information Technology**
-Kalinga Institute of Industrial Technology, Bhubaneswar
+MCKV Institute of Engineering , Liluah
-2023-2027 | CGPA: 8.52
+2023-2027 | CGPA: 9.52

 🌟 **About Me**
-Aspiring technologist and cybersecurity enthusiast with a passion for building impactful solutions using AI, web development, and secure systems.
+Aspiring technologist and Bigdata enthusiast with a passion for building impactful solutions using AI, web development, and secure systems.
 I thrive in collaborative environments and love to solve real-world problems through code and research.

 ---